chrisgrieser/chrisgrieser.github.io/docs/pages/publication-list.md

 <!-- tocstop -->

 ## Publications
+- Grieser, C. (2025, in publication).
+Finding Complex Information in a Large
+  Dataset: AI as Generator of Linguistic Markers.
+In A. Simons, A. Wüthrich, M.
+  Zichert, & G. Graßhoff (Eds.), Large Language Models for the History, Philosophy, and Sociology of Science.
+Reflections from a Field in Motion (pp. xx–xx). transcript.
 - Grieser, C. (2025).
 Limits and Paradoxes of Accelerating Research.
 A Retrospective on the Attempts to Accelerate Medical Research on COVID-19.
   Minerva. https://doi.org/10.1007/s11024-024-09560-0